Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This easy hot chocolate recipe would be yummy with non-dairy options such as soy milk, almond milk, or coconut milk.

-Can I make a non-alcoholic version of this holiday hot chocolate?
+Can I add liqueur to this hot chocolate?

 Get Recipes on Pinterest